purescript-contrib/purescript-book/text/chapter5.md

 The source code for this chapter is defined in the file `src/Data/Picture.purs`.

-The project uses some packages which we have already seen, and adds the following new dependency:

-- `numbers`, which provides access to the JavaScript `Math` module.

 The `Data.Picture` module defines a data type `Shape` for simple shapes, and a type `Picture` for collections of shapes, along with functions for working with those types.

 The module imports the `Data.Foldable` module, which provides functions for folding data structures: